 - "Agent Orange was manufactured by Monsanto, Dow Chemicals (manufacturers of napalm), Uniroyal, Hercules, Diamond Shamrock, Thompson Chemical and TH Agriculture.
 Monsanto [was] the main supplier.
 The Agent Orange produced by Monsanto had dioxin levels many times higher than that produced by Dow Chemicals, the other major supplier of Agent Orange to Vietnam....
 Monsanto's involvement with the production of dioxin contaminated 2,4,5-T dates back to the late 1940s.
 'Almost immediately workers started getting sick with skin rashes, inexplicable pains in the limbs, joints and other parts of the body, weakness, irritability, nervousness and loss of libido,' to quote Peter Sills, author of a forthcoming book on dioxins.
 Internal Monsanto memos show that Monsanto knew of the problems but once again a cover-up was the order of the day....
 Operation Hades, later changed to Operation Ranch Hand, sprayed 6 million acres of forest in Vietnam, 19 million gallons of defoliant.
 The intention was to turn Vietnam into desert, to cause such destruction that Vietnam would never recover....
 The most gruesome legacy caused by spraying Vietnam with dioxin contaminated Agent Orange was that born by the Vietnamese themselves.
 In a locked room of Tu Du Obstetrical and Gynaecological Hospital in Saigon are rows of formaldehyde-filled jars containing deformed fetuses, a grotesque illustration of Man's inhumanity to Man.
 The level of poverty in Vietnam prevents the preservation of further examples.
 Many of the living have fared little better, limb deformities, cancers."

-For more see Monsanto, Agent Orange, Dioxins and Plan Columbia.
+For more see Monsanto, Agent Orange, Dioxins and Plan Colombia.

 Monsanto's Legal Battles Against Farmers

-Monsanto has sued many a farmer when their GM crops have turned up on the farmer's fields even though the farmers say they never planted them (examples) .
-For an alarming expose of Monsanto's legal battles with American farmers see the report Monsanto vs. U.S. Farmers.
+For an expose of Monsanto's legal battles with American farmers see the report: Monsanto vs. U.S. Farmers.

 Monsanto, ever on the lookout for a new financial opportunity, especially one which, on the surface at least, appears to be benevolent found one in biofuels.
 The growing of corn, in Monsanto's case, genetically engineered corn, for the production of ethanol purportedly to reduce the use of fossil fuels .
 Unfortunately though, as is often the case with Monsanto, this silver lining has a rather large and ominous cloud, and in the massive diversion of land once used to grow food to growing crops for the fueling of automobiles yet another crisis has ensued.
 In early 2010, Monsanto, along with other biotech companies and philanthropists, became involved in an ongoing project designed to develop new African drought-tolerant maize varieties.
 While the new seeds promise increased yields during drought years, the project (specifically Monsanto's involvement) is not without controversy.